Articles

 Similarly, high market capitalization stocks are valued higher due to the liquidity needs of large funds, such as the Norwegian sovereign wealth fund.
 These funds prefer large-cap stocks because selling substantial positions in smaller companies could significantly impact the stock price.
 As a result, they focus on high market cap stocks to minimize this risk.
 Therefore, when evaluating a smaller company with a low P/E ratio, it's important to remember that this cannot be directly compared to the valuation of large-cap stocks like Microsoft or Apple.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 41
+A Practical Guide to Analyze Any Stock (With Examples) Image 41

 Note that the S&P500 P/E is higher than the Russell 2000's P/E.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 42
+A Practical Guide to Analyze Any Stock (With Examples) Image 42

 Immersion a stock with a low 343M market cap has a P/E of 9.31

-A Practical Guide to Analyzing Any Stock (With Examples) Image 43
+A Practical Guide to Analyze Any Stock (With Examples) Image 43

 Amazon, due to its low margins has a higher P/E ratio, but a lower P/S ratio.